santhoshvec24/Task0-VSD-RISC-V-Tapeout-Program/README.md

 # Week 0 VSD RISC-V Tapeout Program
-This document describes the setup and verification of the required tools for the VSD RISC-V Tapeout program, keeping it Professional Informative Simple and Sweet (please don't make an acronym out of this!)
+This document describes the setup and verification of the required tools for the VSD RISC-V Tapeout program.

 ## Tools Installation